SOTC: Ice Shelves

 An ice shelf is a thick slab of ice, attached to a coastline and extending out over the ocean as a seaward extension of the grounded ice sheet.
 Ice shelves range in thickness from about 50 to 600 meters, and some shelves persist for thousands of years.
 They fringe the continent of Antarctica, and occupy a few fjords and bays along the Greenland and Ellesmere Island coasts.
 (An ice shelf occupying a fjord is sometimes called an ice tongue.)
 At their seaward edge, ice shelves periodically calve icebergs, some the size of a small U.S. state or European country.
 Because they are exposed to both warming air above and warming ocean below, ice shelves and ice tongues respond more quickly than ice sheets or glaciers to rising temperatures.

-While calving or disintegrating ice shelves don't raise ocean level, the resulting glacier acceleration does, and this poses a potential threat to coastal communities.
-More than 100 million people currently live within 1 meter of mean sea level.
+While calving or disintegrating ice shelves don't raise ocean level, the resulting glacier acceleration does, and this poses a potential threat to coastal communities around the globe.
+Worldwide, more than 100 million people currently live within 1 meter of mean sea level.
 Greenland contains enough ice to raise sea level by 7 meters, and Antarctica holds enough ice to raise sea level by 57 meters.
 While these ice sheets are unlikely to disappear anytime soon, even partial loss of the grounded ice could present a significant problem.
 In the coming decades of a climate warming era, ice shelves and ice tongues are likely to play a prominent role in changing the rate of ice flow off the major ice sheets.

 Rapid response to climate change

-Ice shelves fall into three categories: (1) ice shelves fed by glaciers, (2) ice shelves created by sea ice, and (3) composite ice shelves (Jeffries 2002).
-Most of the world's ice shelves, including the largest, are fed by glaciers and are located in Greenland and Antarctica.
+Ice shelves fall into three categories: (1) ice shelves fed by glaciers, (2) ice shelves created by sea ice and local snowfall, and (3) composite ice shelves (Jeffries 2002).
+Most of the world's ice shelves are fed by glaciers.
+The largest ice shelves, a big as Texas or France, are located in Antarctica.

 One example of an ice shelf composed of compacted, thickened sea ice is the Ward Hunt Ice Shelf off the coast of Ellesmere Island in northern Canada.